NEET/JEE Coaching Scholarship

 Total number of cards in a well-shuffled deck = 52

-Hence, total possible outcomes = 52
+Hence, the total possible outcomes = 52

-Hence, number of favorable outcomes = 2
+Hence, the number of favourable outcomes = 2

 Answer: